tiy-lv-python-2015-10/tiy-lv-python-2015-10.github.io/prework.md

 We will be covering the fundamentals of Python in detail in our class, but having a shared vocabulary from the beginning is essential to us quickly jumping in.

 1. Join the [Python track on Treehouse](http://teamtreehouse.com/tracks/learn-python).
-1. Complete the Python Basics, Python Collections, and Object-Oriented Python sections.
+2. Complete the Python Basics, Python Collections, and Object-Oriented Python sections.
 Further sections are optional and may not apply fully to the class.
+3. Try some warmup exercises: [CodingBat](http://codingbat.com/python)

 ## Topic 3: The Command Line